What It Takes to Build an SMS Experience Customers Love, the Sunnyside Way

 This project focuses on leveraging two-way SMS messages to help anyone who regularly drinks alcohol build healthier habits around their drinking, and Nick will be sharing customer engagement strategies and technical insights gleaned from his journey.
 (Interested in seeing the experience for yourself?
 Braze users and Perspectives readers can skip the waitlist and sign up for the beta here.)

-Here at Cutback Coach, we’ve made a big bet on SMS in our drive to build out a mechanism that can help anyone who drinks alcohol regularly to build healthier habits around their drinking.
+Here at Sunnyside (formerly Cutback Coach), we’ve made a big bet on SMS in our drive to build out a mechanism that can help anyone who drinks alcohol regularly to build healthier habits around their drinking.
 Building out our approach to SMS required us to create a framework and strategy for using the channel to deliver real value to our customers, but it also meant tackling the technical side of SMS in order to create messaging flows that could help us reach our goals.
 Here we’ll dig in on details of the implementation, and how we used the Braze customer engagement platform to bring our strategy to life:

 Building a Rich Two-way SMS Experience in Braze

-At Cutback Coach, we decided early on that we wanted SMS to be an interactive, two-way experience for our customers.
+At Sunnyside, we decided early on that we wanted SMS to be an interactive, two-way experience for our customers.
 Since we’re an extremely small team (read: Me), we needed to be able to enable customer interactions in a way that was simple enough to scale, but that was also more sophisticated than the traditional generic keyword structures we’d seen in use across the industry.

 To get deeper, we defined a class of response languages, building on the concept of individual keywords to create a multi-word syntax that would enable more nuanced interactions.
 For example, we created an emoji response language for our members that allowed them to easily track each drink in real time.
 We introduce this language immediately at trial start and prompted users to practice throughout their first week: